J. Rieger & Co.

-J. Rieger & Co. is a Kansas City, Missouri distillery, founded by Jacob Rieger in 1887 and was shut down in December 1919 due to the onset of federal Prohibition.
-The brand was reestablished in 2014 by co-founders Andy Rieger and Ryan Maybee and is the first legal distillery in Kansas City, Missouri since Prohibition.
+J. Rieger & Co. is an American distillery founded by Jacob Rieger in 1887.
+Located in Kansas City, Missouri, it was shut down in December 1919 due to the onset of federal Prohibition.
+The brand was reestablished in 2014 by co-founders Andy Rieger and Ryan Maybee, becoming the first legal distillery in Kansas City since Prohibition.

 History

 Jacob Rieger immigrated to America from Goritz, Austria in 1877.
-That year Jacob founded the J. Rieger & Co. distillery in Kansas City's West Bottoms neighborhood, directly across from the Livestock Exchange Building.
-21 years later, in 1898, the first official listing of J. Rieger & Co. appears at 1527 Gennessee Street.
-Not showing any signs of conceding in what was a booming time period in Kansas City’s History, a short time later J. Rieger & Co. is expanded to include 1512-1529 Genessee Street.
+In 1887 Jacob founded the J. Rieger & Co. distillery in Kansas City's West Bottoms neighborhood, directly across from the Livestock Exchange Building.
+In 1898, the first official listing of J. Rieger & Co. appears at 1527 Gennessee Street.
+Not showing any signs of conceding in what was a booming time period in Kansas City's History, a short time later J. Rieger & Co. is expanded to include 1512-1529 Genessee Street.

-Jacob turned over operations of the distillery to his only son, Alexander Rieger 13 years after founding J. Rieger & Co.
-During Alexander’s time in charge, J. Rieger & Co. claimed to be the largest mail-order whiskey house in the U.S., with a customer base of 250,000+.
-The distillery offered over 100 unique products ranging from whiskeys, to gins, rums, and even stomach bitters.
+Jacob turned over operations of the distillery to his only son, Alexander Rieger in 1890.
+During Alexander's time in charge, J. Rieger & Co. claimed to be the largest mail-order whiskey house in the U.S., with a customer base of 250,000+.
+The distillery offered over 100 unique products ranging from whiskeys, to gins, rums, and even stomach bitters, reaching customers across the country through direct mail and advertisements.

-J. Rieger & Co. reached customers across the country through direct mail and advertisements.
-Recipients completed the order form and mailed it to J. Rieger & Co. with payment.
-Orders were then fulfilled and J. Rieger & Co. products were shipped all over the country.